-Proposals to consolidate and strengthen the vitality and viability of Arundel Town Centre, as defined by the Local Plan and shown on its Policies Map, will be supported.
-Proposals that will undermine the vitality of the Town Centre by resulting in an over-concentration of one type of town centre use will not be supported.
+Proposals to consolidate and strengthen the vitality and viability of Arundel Town Centre, as defined by the Local Plan and shown on its Policies Map, will be supported and encouraged.
+Proposals that will undermine the vitality of the Town Centre by resulting in an excess of one type of town centre use will not be supported.

-Insofar as planning permission is required proposals for the temporary use of empty shop premises for start-up retail businesses or other forms of 'pop-up' shops in a designated Primary and Secondary Shopping Frontage will be supported.
+Proposals for the temporary use of empty shop premises for start-up retail businesses or other forms of 'pop-up' shops in a designated Primary and Secondary Shopping Frontage will be supported.